qsimeon/worm-data-preprocess/preprocess/README.md

 - Loading raw data in various formats (MATLAB files, JSON files, etc.).
 - Extracting relevant data fields (neuron IDs, traces, time vectors, etc.).
-- Cleaning and normalizing the data.
+- Cleaning data
 - Resampling the data to a common time resolution. - if requested
-- Smoothing the data using different methods (e.g., Savitzky-Golay filter). - if requested
+- Smoothing the data using different methods - if requested
+- Normalizing data
 - Creating dictionaries to map neuron indices to neuron IDs and vice versa.
 - Saving the preprocessed data in a standardized format.

-## Customization

-The submodule is designed to be easily customizable.
-You can modify the `_main.py` script to customize the data preprocessing process or add additional functionality.
-The `_utils.py` file contains utility functions and classes that can be modified as per your requirements.